mdayaram/sagasplit/README.md

 * `bundle install`
 * If running in Chrome, download the [chromedriver](http://chromedriver.storage.googleapis.com/index.html) (version >= 2.8) and drop it somewhere in your PATH.
 * `cp config/config_sample.yml config/config.yml`
-* Edit the config.yml file with your facebook credentials.
+* Edit the config.yml file with your facebook credentials and the link to the mini-saga directory in facebook.

 ### Running
 * `./kapow`